avinashchavan1/vendingmachine-backend/README.md

 ### User
 -  #### /user/status   - GET
-This gets the qunatity of all the ingredients to display
+This gets the quantity of all the Ingredients to display

 -  #### /user/dispense   - POST
 This endpoint will dispense the beverage if there are sufficent ingredients or else it will give you a error message for why the beverage is not dispened.
-This is also notify the admin if the ingrdeints are not suffictient for dispensing
+This will also notify the admin if the ingrdeints are not suffictient for dispensing.
 ```
 body:
 {